react-navigation/react-navigation.github.io/versioned_docs/version-7.x/stack-navigator.md

 ### Header related options

 You can find the list of header related options [here](elements.md#header).
-These [options](screen-options.md) can be specified under `screenOptions` prop of `Stack.navigator` or `options` prop of `Stack.Screen`.
+These [options](screen-options.md) can be specified under `screenOptions` prop of `Stack.Navigator` or `options` prop of `Stack.Screen`.
 You don't have to be using `@react-navigation/elements` directly to use these options, they are just documented in that page.

 In addition to those, the following options are also supported in stack: